 *Healthy food and healthy food education in schools becomes an expected norm, understood as an integral part of a good basic education.

-Common Threads currently gardens, cooks, and eats with over 4000 children annually and collaborates with teaching and food service staff in 17 schools.
+Common Threads currently gardens, cooks, and eats with close to 6000 children annually and collaborates with teaching and food service staff in 21 local schools.
 We actively seek out partnerships with community organizations that target services to low-income youth, and continuously ask ourselves what the next innovation or collaboration might be to most effectively engage children’s curiosities and passions for developing life-long healthy eating habits.